collective/Products.CMFBibliographyAT/Products/CMFBibliographyAT/README.txt

 * Bibliography Entries: Highly structured content objects to hold bibliographic data referencing a publication.
-The schema is derived from BibTeX (LaTeX's bibliography handling modul).
+The schema is derived from BibTeX (LaTeX's bibliography handling module).

 * Bibliography Folder: Enhanced 'Skinned Folder' with some import/import functionality (available through the 'import' tab).